Kamyabs/sky-warrior-game/README.md

-## list of library used in this project:
+## list of librarys used in this project:

 -turtle